shafiquejamal/files_for_automated_django_setup/README.md

 ## Some credits

 I took a lot from others.
 I am using the "two scoops of django" approach of Greenfield and Roy.
 I use files from their website and git repository.
 More info on their great work is at [twoscoopspress.org].
 I got the base vagrant box from [rove.io].
 I got instructions on how to package my own box from [abhishek-tiwari.com].
+Many commands for setting up uwsgi and nginx are from [uwsgi-docs.readthedocs.org], and for the base template I took a design from the [Twitter Bootstrap 3 samples] page.

 ## How to use it